 A month or so ago I bought 'Ealing Revisited', a collection of essays on the famous studio.
 This looks beyond the Ealing comedies (although there are essays on them as well) at some of the lesser-known output of the studio, and at some of the more unsung contributors to its work (Pen Tennyson, for example).

 I certainly haven't got through the whole book - probably only about a quarter of the essays so far, tedious stuff like work etc gets in the way - but there is some very good stuff in there.
-Steve Chibnall and Robert Muprhy are present and correct, as is Melanie Williams, who teaches at the University of East Anglia, (and is now my tutor - March 2014 - hello Professor Williams!) which is where Charles Barr also used to be a lecturer (he is Emeritus Professor there now).
+Steve Chibnall and Robert Muprhy are present and correct, as is Melanie Williams, who teaches at the University of East Anglia, (one of my ex-tutors) which is where Charles Barr also used to be a lecturer (he is Emeritus Professor there now).
 Professor Barr, whom I've met a couple of times (once in Ealing, during a month of Ealing Studio screenings, must have been around the early 90s), also has a contribution (which I've haven't read yet) on Kenneth Tynan's output at Ealing...

 ...which bring me on to his own book on the studio, published in 1977 (although my edition is from 1998, with a 'Retrospect' from 1993).
 This is rightly regarded as a classic, an excellent example (possibly the first) of how to combine an overview of an area of film studies with detailed analyses of individual films, not from memory but from a proper viewing of the film.
 (If this sounds obvious, I am still suspicious of some articles where the author clearly is trying to write from memory rather than actually sitting down and watching the film itself).